For the last three years, I have been lucky enough to have been awarded as a Microsoft Innovative Education Expert (otherwise known as a MIEE).

 Surface Go Saves the Day

 One of the best examples about how impressed I have become with the Surface Go happened when I least expected it.
 Recently, I was doing a series of presentations to teachers about the upcoming Cambridge University Press Ancient History textbook that I am a contributing author on, and my primary computer let me down unexpectedly.
 It must be said that the computer itself was not at fault, but a particular piece of software.
 An hour before I was due to deliver my last talk, my computer began to crash every few minutes.
 I hadn’t prepared a contingency plan, but I had, by pure luck, brought the Surface Go with me in case I had some time to play around with it.
 I am very glad that I did because I would have been lost without it.
-Find out what happened in the following video:

 A Potential Limitation